Venator43/WeebX/README.md

+# WeebX

-# WeebXA Program To Translate Screen With Video Recording
+A Program To Translate Screen With Video Recording